CamGarvey/LiveChatAPI/README.md

 To install and set up the project on your local machine, follow these steps:

 - Run `yarn install` to install the required packages.
-- Run `yarn run docker` to spin up the database and redis containers using Docker.
+- Run `yarn docker` to spin up the database and redis containers using Docker.
-- Run `yarn run prisma:gen` to generate typings.
+- Run `yarn prisma:gen` to generate typings.
-- Run `yarn run prisma:seed` to populate the database with test data.
+- Run `yarn prisma:seed` to populate the database with test data.
-- Run `yarn run prisma:push` to push the database schema to the database.
+- Run `yarn prisma:push` to push the database schema to the database.
-- Run `yarn run start:dev` to start up the development server.
+- Run `yarn start:dev` to start up the development server.

 ## Usage